trade4huskers/trade4huskers.github.io/jeff_resume.md

 ## Experience
 FUTU US Inc.\
-Palo Alto, CA\
+Jersey City, NJ\
 Director of Operations Control\
 Dec 2022 - Present

-- Lead team of reconciliation analyst
+- Build and maintain reconciliation suite
 - Ensure books and records are reconciled to depositories.
 - Develop new reconciliation reports using python and excel
 - Work with IT department on long term reporting needs